 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Derby City Council currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
-This suggests that the council may be in the early stages of developing a comprehensive climate strategy or may not have publicly disclosed their commitments yet.
-As of now, Derby City Council does not inherit emissions data from any parent or related organizations, indicating that their climate commitments and emissions reporting are independent.
-Without specific data or targets, it is challenging to assess their current impact or future commitments regarding carbon emissions reduction.
+This lack of data suggests that the council may still be in the early stages of formalising its climate commitments or reporting practices.
+As of now, Derby City Council has not inherited any emissions data from a parent organisation, nor are there any cascading targets from initiatives such as the Science Based Targets initiative (SBTi) or others.
+This indicates a potential opportunity for the council to develop and implement robust climate strategies and emissions reporting in the future.
+In the context of local government climate action, it is essential for Derby City Council to establish clear emissions baselines and reduction targets to align with broader climate goals and contribute to national and global efforts in combating climate change.